 Great for those learning at home, those who want extra resources, those new to English or who have trouble learning, and to organizations who support literacy.
 By offering this accessible, professional solution, we help learners young and old gain confidence, open doors to opportunities, and spark a lifelong love of reading and writing.

 It's completely free and private.
-Only you see your progress.
-There are no pop-ups or nags and your email address is never shared or used.
-Lots more info at www.bereading.org
+There are no pop-ups or nags and your email address is never shared.
+Lots more info at www.bereading.org, or email freereadingprogram@rcwo.ca.

 Attn.
 Rotary Clubs, Non-Profits, Private Sector - Get a Branded Campus